znly/rules_go/go/toolchains.rst

 ~~~~~~~~~~

 This collects the information needed to form and return a :type:`GoContext` from a rule ctx.
-It uses the attrbutes and the toolchains.
+It uses the attributes and the toolchains.
 It can only be used in the implementation of a rule that has the go toolchain attached and
 the go context data as an attribute.
 To do this declare the rule using the go_rule wrapper.